PeerProducedResearch/Keating-Memorial-research/README.md

 ### Methodology II: Semi-structured interviews

-Prospective participants will be invited to participate in semi-structured interviews to collect information related to the research questions (Annex C).
+Prospective participants will be invited to participate in semi-structured interviews to collect information related to the research questions.
 These interviews are expected to occur via videochat software and will be recorded with the assent of the participant.

 **Number of subjects or samples needed** In order to draw conclusions from our semi structured interviews we expect to need a minimum number of 6-12 participants that consent to be interviewed, but we are prepared to interview up to 25 people.
 Given that the Open Humans and Quantified Self communities have thousands of members, we expect to easily hit this target.